bastijnv/hsdp-ade-demo/articles/alpha.md

 $ ./gradlew bootRun
 ```

-After a while you should see the registered service in your eureka page.
+After a while you should see the registered service in your Eureka page.
 Under the status message
 for the episode service it should now say **up**(*2*) instead of **up**(1).
 If you run the previous
 curl command to the patientcomposite a few times and watch the logs of the episode services you
 should see both services responding.
 To make sure the calls are made fast enough after each other